grafana/agent/docs/sources/flow/reference/components/loki.process.md

 extra: {"user": "agent"}
 ```

-The second stage uses the extracted value in `extra` as the input, and extracts
+The second stage uses the extracted value in `extra` as the input and extracts
 the following key-value pair to the set of extracted data.
 ```
 username: agent
 ```

 ## Labels stage
-In a Labels stage, the map's keys define the label to set, and the values are
+In a Labels stage, the map's keys define the label to set and the values are
 how to look them up.
 If the value is empty, it is inferred to be the same as
 the key.